mvolkmann/MyUnixEnv/notes/GoNotes.md

 - package implementations must be in a directory whose name matches the package name
 - files that define the package must be in that directory, but can have any name that ends with `.go`
-  - ex. if the package "baz" is defined by files in `$GOPATH/src/foo/bar/baz` then it is imported with `import "foo/bar/baz"` and the symbols it exports are references with `baz.exportedName`
+  - ex. if the package `baz` is defined by files in `$GOPATH/src/foo/bar/baz` then it is imported with `import "foo/bar/baz"` and the symbols it exports are references with `baz.exportedName` and the files that define the package must start with `package baz`
 - standard library packages
   - always available and do not need to be installed
   - documented at <https://golang.org/pkg/>